 Every element of your website must be consistent with each other.
 Users must be able to interact with your content and navigate your website, learning more about your brand without losing focus on what they need.

-Brands must be able to provide a coherent and smooth design, helping their users to browse their site with a seamless structure.
+Brands must be able to provide a coherent and smooth website design, helping their users to browse their sites with a seamless structure.
 All components must perform together perfectly.

 5) Simple but engaging UI

 Websites don’t have to be mind-boggling.
 A good design is about building a simple, friendly and gracious experience for the end user.
 Keep your UI simple, with relevant content and navigation menus.
 There is no need to make your website overly full of unnecessary visual elements.